For full terms and conditions, click here.

-If your company has a computer system – whether it’s for trading purposes, using the internet, for sending and receiving emails or for storing data, Cyber and Data Risk Insurance must be considered as essential.
+If your company has a computer system – whether it’s for trading purposes, using the internet, for sending and receiving emails or for storing data, Data and Cyber Risk Insurance must be considered as essential.

-With the headlines full of news about cyber attacks, how do you know if your company is at risk – and how can cyber insurance help?
+With the headlines full of news about cyber attacks, how do you know if your company is at risk – and how can Cyber Risk Insurance help?

 Cyber incident response costs

 Including IT forensics, legal, breach notification and crisis communications.

 Including social engineering, theft of personal funds, cyber extortion, ransomware, attacks and unauthorised use of computer resources.

 Including full data re-creation, income loss and extra expense, additional extra expense, consequential reputation harm and hardware repair and replacement.